 \subsection{Linear spectrum}

 We compute in this subsection the linear spectrum of dynamical instabilities as given by the BdG equations.
-We restrict the analysis to the case of the the fine-tuned BHL solution of Eq. (\ref{eq:CompactBHLWF}) since analytical results can be obtained in this background, and it exists for arbitrary cavity length $X$, thus allowing for the use of $X$ as a control parameter to study the behavior of the instabilities.
-The results for the linear spectrum of this subsection then complement the work of Ref. \cite{Michel2013}, which is restricted to the idealized flat-profile configuration, and the work of Ref. \cite{deNova2017a}, which only addressed the nonlinear spectrum of stationary GP solutions (see next section).
+We restrict the analysis to the case of the fine-tuned BHL solution of Eq. (\ref{eq:CompactBHLWF}) since analytical results can be obtained in this background, and it exists for arbitrary cavity length $X$, thus allowing for the use of $X$ as a control parameter to study the behavior of the instabilities.
+The results for the linear spectrum of this subsection then complement the study of Ref. \cite{Michel2013}, restricted to the idealized flat-profile configuration, and extend the work of Ref. \cite{deNova2017a}, only concerned about the nonlinear spectrum of stationary GP solutions (see next section).
 The procedure for computing complex-frequency modes of the BdG equations in a BHL is explained in detail in Refs. \cite{Michel2013,Michel2015}.

 The spectrum of dynamical instabilities is represented in the left panel of Fig. \ref{fig:BHLSpectra} as a function of the cavity length $X$.
 We observe that, for the critical lengths

 $k_0$ being the wave vector of the Bogoliubov-Cherenkov mode \cite{Carusotto2006}, a new dynamically unstable mode appears with a purely imaginary frequency (representing a degenerate mode since it is its own BdG conjugate, $\omega=-\omega^*$), but acquiring a non-vanishing real part of the frequency (hence becoming non-degenerate as $\omega\neq-\omega^*$) in the middle of the interval $2\pi/k_0$ between the onsets of instabilities, i.e., at lengths